justin-napolitano/accord-headliner/README.md

 ## Future Work / Roadmap

-- Complete the installation steps and final photos
+- Complete the installation steps and add final photos
-- Add more detailed instructions for adhesive types and tools
+- Provide detailed instructions on adhesive types and required tools
-- Include a cost breakdown and sourcing tips
+- Include cost breakdown and sourcing recommendations
-- Potentially create a video walkthrough
+- Potentially develop a video walkthrough of the entire process

 ---

-*Note: This project is a personal DIY documentation and not a software application.*
+*Note: This repository is a personal DIY documentation project and does not contain software code.*